acairns/sergeant/README.md

 - Sensible defaulting for handler locating
 - Create CommandArrayLocator to handle an array map passed to director
 - Allow custom locator class to be passed to the director
+- CodeSniffer for the PSRing
 - DocBlock all the things!
-- CodeSniffer for the PSRing

 - Consider DefaultHandlerLocator instead of Default Locator...
 - Consider changing $director->execute() to $director->instruct()
+- Consider resolving... what about the __construct()'s for handlers?

 ## License